 This program does not require internship or externship.
-The educational programs offered does not lead to a profession, occupation, trade, or career field requiring licensure in this state.
+The educational programs offered does not lead to a profession, occupation, trade, or career field requiring license in this state.

-- A Bachelor's degree from an approved or accredited institution is required - Practical music experience of at least 6 years, which will be determined by University Faculty screening or assessment.
+- A Bachelor's degree from an approved or accredited institution is required - Practical music experience of at least 6 years, which will be determined by University Faculty screening or assessment. - An assessment test - An optional 30-minute video call with our faculty to discuss your practical experience in the field of Carnatic Music